Whenever a company grows, it also accumulates a wealth of knowledge, from processes and best practices to institutional culture.

 How do you choose the right wiki for your company?

-When selecting an internal wiki software, you must remember two things: it will function as the company’s Bible or Wikipedia, and it will be used by everyone, not just a select few people or departments.
+When selecting a company wiki software, you must remember two things: it will function as the company’s Bible or Wikipedia, and it will be used by everyone, not just a select few people or departments.
 Therefore, the objective is to make it as easy, painless, and convenient to use as possible.

 These are the features a wiki needs to do that.